MochiCurry/TCSS-450-Team-12/README.md

 must store data using a web service that you build.
 Start on the web service portion early so that you can get the php help timely.

-1. Fix	any	bugs	from	the	previous	phase	that	the	instructor	or	peer	reviewers	found.
-Address	how	you	incorporated	(or	didn’t) these	changes	in	your	README.txt	file.
+these	changes	in	your	README.txt	file.
 2. You	must	implement	high	and	medium	priority	user	stories	that	you	provided	in	your	proposal.
 Document	this	in	the README.txt	file.
 3. Your	app	must	save	data	to	the	device’s	storage	using	SQLite	and	one	other	storage	mechanism	(SharedPreferences).
 Explain	in your	README.txt	file	as	to	where	you	implemented	device	storage.
-4. Your	app	must	use	Content	Sharing	to	send	or	receive	information	pertinent	to	the	app.
-Content	Sharing	is	sharing	information from	mobile	devices	via	email,	text	messaging,	or	social	media.
-Examples:	Send	a	recipe	using	email,	share	top	score	on social	media,	etc.	Explain	in	your	README.txt	file	as	to	where	we	can	find	this.

 5. You must write at least one JUnit class for a model classand at least one intstrumentation test to test a fragment/activity in your project.
 The tests need to be throrugh not trivial.